Parking & Transportation

 Parking & Transportation on Campus

-- Bicycle Rentals: Vist the campus bike shop at http://campusbikeshop.com/
+- Bicycles: Vist the campus bike shop if interested in renting a bike

 Transportation in the Bay Area

-- Airports: For more information about transit to San Francisco International Airport, please call the Bay Area Transit Information Hotline by dialing 511 from within the San Francisco Bay Area or (510) 817-1717 from outside the San Francisco Bay Area, or check their website at http://transit.511.org.
-Click here for information about San Jose International or Oakland International airports.
+- Airports: Go to the San Francisco International Airport website or call the Bay Area Transit Information Hotline by dialing 511 from within the San Francisco Bay Area or (510) 817-1717 from outside the San Francisco Bay Area.
+Also check information about the San Jose International or Oakland International airports.

 - SamTrans: Connects the Palo Alto train station (and the free Marguerite shuttle service) to all of San Mateo County (north of campus), including service to the San Francisco International Airport.
-For SamTrans information, visit http://www.samtrans.org.
+Go to the SamTrans website for more information.

 - Santa Clara Valley Transportation Agency (VTA): Buses connect the Palo Alto train station (and the free Marguerite shuttle service) to Santa Clara County (south of campus).
 VTA also provides light rail service in the South Bay.
 All VTA buses have 2-bike front-mounted racks.
-For VTA information, visit http://www.vta.org.
+Go to the VTA website for more information.